 Individual Food Intake

 Data collected at the individual level commonly use food frequency questionnaires (FFQ), 24 hour dietary recalls, or food records.
 Before diet quality can be assessed using the HEI, the intake reported by these methods must be summarized into nutrients and food groups.
-Data collected at the individual level through 24-hour recall methodology are often coded using either USDA's Food and Nutrient Database for Dietary Studies (FNDDS) or the Nutrition Coordinating Center's (NCC's) Food and Nutrient Database (FND).
+Data collected at the individual level through 24-hour recall methodology are often coded using either the USDA's Food and Nutrient Database for Dietary Studies (FNDDS) or the Nutrition Coordinating Center's (NCC's) Nutrition Data System for Research (NDSR).
 Both of these databases provide compositional information for a full array of nutrients.
 However, the HEI requires food serving equivalents in addition to nutrients.
-The FNDDS links to the Food Patterns Equivalents Database (FPED, formerly the MyPyramid Equivalents Database, which characterizes the foods reported according to components needed to calculate the HEI.
-The FND has some food component information as well, and has developed a guide to help users create the variables needed to calculate scores using data from NDSR output files.
-Data collected through an FFQ that links to FNDDS can link to the MPED and be used to estimate HEI scores.
-Other FFQ data that have not been linked with FNDDS would have to be appropriately coded to capture and summarize each of the dietary components required to calculate the HEI.
+The FNDDS links to the Food Patterns Equivalents Database (FPED, formerly the MyPyramid Equivalents Database, MPED), which characterizes the foods reported according to components needed to calculate the HEI.
+The NDSR has some food component information as well, and has developed a guide to help users create the variables needed to calculate scores using data from NDSR output files.
+Data collected through an FFQ that links to FNDDS can similarly be linked to the FPED and be used to estimate HEI scores.
+Data from FFQs that have not been linked with FNDDS would have to be appropriately coded to capture and summarize each of the dietary components required to calculate the HEI.
 Researchers interested in how to apply HEI scoring should see Tools for Researchers for details regarding scoring and analysis.

-Researchers interested in employing the HEI–2010 at the individual level can use it to:
+Researchers interested in employing the HEI at the individual level can use it to:

 - describe the diet quality of the population or subgroups defined by income, race/ethnicity, and other characteristics; or